-10. Results
+11. Results

-10.1 The flag, i.e. the length of tape unwound, (see Fig. 4) shall be measured to the nearest 1 mm.
-Should uneven flagging occur the greatest distance is measured.
+11.1 The flag, i.e. the length of tape unwound, (see Fig. 4) shall be measured to the nearest 1 mm.
+Should uneven flagging occur, the greatest distance shall be noted.

-10.2 The central value of the three readings shall be recorded as the amount of flagging or end-lifting.
+11.2 The central value of the three readings (median) shall be recorded as the amount of flagging or end-lifting.

-11. Test Report
+12. Test Report